Adaptive Interventions for Optimizing Malaria Control: a Cluster-Randomized SMART Trial

 Experimental: LLIN plus indoor residual spraying

 All participants will received regular LLINs plus indoor residual spraying (IRS) (LLIN+IRS) at Stage 1 and Stage 2 interventions provided that LLIN+IRS is effective at Stage 1 interventions.
-For LLIN+IRS clusters, each dwelling's interior walls and ceilings will be sprayed with micro-encapsulated pirimiphos-methyl (Actellic 300CS) at the recommended dosage of 1g/m² and at the recommended frequency of once a year.
+For LLIN+IRS clusters, each dwelling's interior walls and ceilings will be sprayed with micro-encapsulated pirimiphos-methyl (Actellic 300CS) at the recommended dosage of 1g/m² and at the government-recommended frequency.
+If Kenya government switch the IRS insecticide, the investigators will use the same insecticide as the government recommended.

 Olyset nets: containing 2% permethrin or PermaNet 2.0 containing 1.8 and 1.4 g/kg, respectively, for 75 and 100 denier yarn